semaphore-protocol/semaphore/README.md

 # e.g. yarn version:bump 2.0.0
 ```

-It will create a commit and a git tag that will need to pushed on the main branch.
+It will create a commit and a git tag that will need to be pushed on the main branch.
 A workflow will be triggered and will
 publish the Semaphore packages on [npm](https://www.npmjs.com/) and release a new version on Github with its changelogs automatically.